-With unmatched expertise in English Language Arts, English Language Development, Intervention, and more, the Wonders team of authors is comprised of scholars, researchers, and teachers from across the country.
-From serving on the development team of K-12 Common Core State Standards (CCSS) and directing statewide reading initiatives to managing English Language Arts research centers, this highly qualified team of professionals is fully invested in improving student and district outcomes.
+With unmatched expertise in English Language Arts, English Language learners, Intervention, and more, the Wonders team of authors is comprised of scholars, researchers, and teachers from across the country.
+From directing statewide reading initiatives to managing ELA research centers, this highly qualified team of professionals is fully invested in improving student and district outcomes.

 Select an Author below to read their bio.

 Managing Researcher/Director, American Institutes for Research (AIR)

 Dr. Diane August is a Managing Researcher at the American Institutes for Research (AIR) and brings 40 years of experience in the many aspects of educating language-minority children.
 At AIR, her area of expertise is policy, research, and technical assistance related to the education of preschool and school-age second-language learners.
 Prior to her position at AIR, Dr. August was a Senior Research Scientist at the Center for Applied Linguistics (CAL) where she directed federally-funded studies related to the development of literacy and science in English-language learners.
 Prior to CAL, she has served as a Senior Program Officer at the National Academy of Sciences where she was study director for the Committee on Developing a Research Agenda on the Education of Limited English Proficient and Bilingual Students.
 Dr. August has also worked as a teacher, school administrator, legislative assistant, Grants Officer for the Carnegie Corporation, and Director of Education for the Children's Defense Fund.
 She received her Ph.D. in education and completed a postdoctoral fellowship in psychology at Stanford University.
 She has been published widely in journals and books.